Reviewing Constellation Brands (STZ) and Its Competitors

-68.8% of Constellation Brands shares are owned by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
-15.8% of Constellation Brands shares are owned by insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of recent recommendations and price targets for Constellation Brands and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Constellation Brands and its peers, as provided by MarketBeat.com.

 |Sell Ratings